shawngraham/hist3907o/workbook/docs/Open-Access-Research/Exercises.md

 # Module 1: Exercises

-_All 4 exercises are on this page.
-Remember to scroll!_
+_All 5 exercises are on this page.
+Remember to scroll!
+Push yourself to complete as many as you can.
+If these are not challening for you, there's an advanced one at the end._

 ## EXERCISE 1: learning markdown syntax with dillinger.io or prose.io